On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Statements of main results

-In \S 2, we show how we derive the definition of $\lie{lkv}$ via a reformulation of the defining properties of $\lie{krv}$, in the sense that the defining properties of $\lie{lkv}$ are merely truncations of the two reformulated defining properties of $\lie{krv}$ to their lowest-depth parts.
-This construction automatically gives the following result on $\lie{lkv}$, whose proof is in \S 2.3.
+In \S \ref{sec:2}, we show how we derive the definition of $\lie{lkrv}$ via a reformulation of the defining properties of $\lie{krv}$, in the sense that the defining properties of $\lie{lkrv}$ are merely truncations of the two reformulated defining properties of $\lie{krv}$ to their lowest-depth parts.
+The reformulation suffices to prove the following result on $\lie{lkrv}$, whose proof is given in the end of \S \ref{subsec:The linearized Kashiwara-Vergne Lie algebra}.

 \begin{prop} There is an injective Lie algebra morphism

 \end{prop}